-This guidance provides basic guidance for the use of the BMD approach in the hazard characterization of chemicals to calculate the BMD and its confidence intervals.
+This guidance provides basic guidance for the use of the BMD approach in the hazard characterization of chemicals to calculate the BMD and its confidence interval.

 Expert judgment on biological significance as well as statistical analyses for calculating BMD and its confidence interval is required.
+Appendix "Concept for the Use of Bayesian Estimation on the BMD Approach" should be referred to when the Bayesian BMD approach is used to calculate the BMD and its credible interval.

 In the case of adopting a concept or method not in line with this guideline, the details and reason shall be reported.